Strangemother/python-hyperway/README.md

 # Topology

-The _Stepper_ performs much of the work for interacting with Nodes on a graph through Edges.
++ [Graph](#graph-1): The Graph is a thin and dumb dictionary, maintaining a list of connections per node.

-The Graph is a thin and dumb dictionary, maintaining a list of connections per node.
++ [Node](#units-and-nodes): The Node is also very terse, fundamentally acting as a thin wrapper around the user given function, and exposes a few methods for _on-graph_ executions.

-The Node is also very terse, fundamentally acting as a thin wrapper around the user given function, and exposes a few methods for _on-graph_ executions.
++ [Edges](#connection): Edges or Connections are the primary focus of this version, where a single `Connection` is bound to two nodes, and maintains a wire-function.

-Edges are the primary focus of this version, where a single `Connection` is bound to two nodes, and maintains a wire-function.
++ Stepper: The _Stepper_ performs much of the work for interacting with Nodes on a graph through Edges.

 ## Breakdown.

-We push _Node to Node_ Connections into the Graph dictionary.
-The Connection knows A, B, and potentially a Wire function.
+We push _Node to Node_ Connections into the `Graph` dictionary.
+The Connection knows `A`, `B`, and potentially a Wire function.

-When _running_ the graph we use a Stepper to processes each node step during iteration, collecting _results_ of each call, and the next executions to perform.
+When _running_ the graph we use a `Stepper` to processes each node step during iteration, collecting _results_ of each call, and the next executions to perform.

 ---

-We _walk_ through the graph using a Stepper.
+We _walk_ through the graph using a `Stepper`.
 Upon a step we call any rows of waiting callables.
 This may be the users first input and will yield _next callers_ and _the result_.

-The Stepper should call each _next caller_ with the given _result_.
-Each _caller_ will return _next callers_ and a _result_ for the Stepper to call again.
+The `Stepper` should call each _next caller_ with the given _result_.
+Each _caller_ will return _next callers_ and a _result_ for the `Stepper` to call again.

 In each iteration the callable resolves one or more connections.
 If no connections return for a node, The execution chain is considered complete.